CampusVH/pult/README.md

 running on it.

-For each channel, the lecturer has a web interface with a row of buttons for each module to start and stop it, to make it fullscreen, or to take a pre-configured window in the channel.
+For each channel, the lecturer has a web interface with a row of buttons for each module to start and stop it, to make it full-screen, or to take a pre-configured window in the channel.
 We intentionally *don't* let the lecturer drag and drop the window with the mouse.
 Pressing a button is by far less distracting.